nathalieclaire/planet-pals/reports/status_report_04.md

 - Branch: 12 make overview table of all users
     (Find one or more stories to implement at least one model association, one validation and one overview table.)
 ```

+## Reflection

+> Can you ensure that an associated model instance is available on insert of the main model?

+This is done with the `ref` attribute inside of a model.

 ![alt text](image.png)